 Is there a more critical step in marketing than listening?

 Let me know how you took the first step and “got your ears on” with social media.
-If you want to get into social media, spend your summer learning the platforms on a personal level and listening.
+If you want to get into social media, spend time learning the platforms on a personal level and listening.
 If you don’t know how, contact us at VI and we’ll help hold your hand to help you cup your ear.